Restoring the Entire Forest

 A comprehensive will restore other data that, while technically not part of the Active Directory Domain Services, is closely associated with it.
 This includes the Domain Name Server (DNS) database, the DHCP database, the Active Director Federation Services (AD FS) database, the Active Directory Certificate Services (AD CS) database, the IIS metabase, the WINS database, the computer name, and the IP address.

 A comprehensive restore is required to restore any of the databases or settings listed above because they are not part of Active Directory Domain Services.

 For more information see Recovering Your Active Directory Forest (Microsoft Docs).

 Alternate procedure: Authoritative Restore

 Microsoft provides the option of recovering Active Directory using Ntdsutil (Authoritative Restore).
 The use of Authoritative Restore is not recommended.
 It requires that you have expert knowledge of Ntdsutil and the Active Directory tree structure in order to repair duplicate objects and group membership back-links.
-See Performing Authoritative Restore of Active Directory Objects and Authoritative restore of one object or one subtree.
+See Performing Authoritative Restore of Active Directory Objects (Microsoft Docs) and Alternate Procedure: Authoritative restore of one object or one subtree.